-- 3.7.1 All bodywork situated forward of a point lying 330mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 150mm and no more than 350mm above the reference plane. - 3.7.2 All bodywork situated forward of the front wheel centre line must be no less than 50mm above the reference plane.
+- 3.7.1 All bodywork situated forward of a point lying 335mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 100mm above the reference plane.
+In addition, all bodywork in this area which is more than 250mm from the centre line of the car must be and no more than 300mm above the reference plane. - 3.7.2 All bodywork situated forward of a point lying 335mm behind the front wheel centre line must be no less than 50mm above the reference plane.